-The five sources of biologically sequestered carbon emissions listed above are reported in aggregate as "Biogenic Emissions" and treated separately from Scope 1 in accordance with the GHG Protocol.
-The first three sources comprise 93% of Republic Service's biogenic emissions.
-Republic Services considers these as a part of our Scope 1 emissions but reports them separately (per GHG Protocol) as they are biogenic in nature or not in the scope of U.S. EPA reporting requirements for landfills.
-Republic Services follows guidance from U.S. EPA on determining emissions of these sources of solid, gaseous, liquid and biomass fuels from: Federal Register (2009) U.S. EPA; 40 CFR Parts 86, 87, 89 et al; Mandatory Reporting of Greenhouse Gases; Final Rule, 30Oct09, 261 pp. Tables C1 and C2 at FR pp. 56409 56410.
-Revised emission factors for selected fuels: Federal Register (2010) U.S. EPA; 40 CFR Part 98; Mandatory Reporting of Greenhouse Gases; Final Rule, 17Dec10, 81 pp.
+The five sources of biogenic carbon emissions listed above are reported in aggregate as "Biogenic Emissions" and treated separately from Scope 1 in accordance with the GHG Protocol.
+The first three sources comprise 92% of Republic Service's biogenic emissions.

+Republic considers these as a part of our Scope 1 emissions but reports them separately (per GHG Protocol) as they are biogenic in nature or not in the scope of U.S. EPA reporting requirements for landfills.
+Republic follows guidance from U.S. EPA on determining emissions of these sources of solid, gaseous, liquid and biomass fuels from: Mandatory Reporting of Greenhouse Gases Final Rule, 74 Fed.
+Reg.
+56260 (Oct.
+30, 2009).
+See Tables C1 and C2 at 56409 and 56410.
+Republic also follows guidance from U.S. EPA on revised emission factors for selected fuels from: Mandatory Reporting of Greenhouse Gases Final Rule, 75 Fed.
+Reg.
+79091 (Dec.
+17, 2010).

-Permanently biologically sequestered carbon is not included in the figure reported in CC 8.9a but is still relevant.
+We also have carbon from municipal solid waste that is permanently biologically sequestered by the landfill, thereby removing it from the carbon cycle.
+However, this total is not shown in our inventory as it does not impact our footprint.
 It includes carbon from municipal solid waste (MSW) that is permanently biologically sequestered by the landfill which acts as a sink, and as such, emissions from MSW are avoided.
 The annual MSW waste input figures reported by Republic have been used to calculate the carbon sequestered using a 2008 U.S. EPA waste characterization study.